Ending Child Labor: A Role for International Human Rights Law (with Meron Makonnen), 22 St. Louis University Public Law Review 359 (2003)

 to an evolution that will ultimately transform principles into effective,

 child labor, international law, human rights

 Silk, James J. and Makonnen, Meron, "Ending Child Labor: A Role for International Human Rights Law (with Meron Makonnen)" (2003).
 Faculty Scholarship Series.
-Paper 4486.
+4486.